CORS explained in detail

 This field is optional.
 Its value is a boolean indicating whether cookies are allowed to be sent, and by default, cookies are not included in CORS requests.
 A value of

-means that the server has explicitly given permission for the cookie to be included in the request and sent to the server together.
-This value can also only be set totrue
+truemeans that the server has explicitly given permission for the cookie to be included in the request and sent to the server together.
+This value can also only be set totrue, so if the server does not want the browser to send cookies, just delete the field. -

 Access-Control-Expose-Headers